pluscontainer/pco-reseller-operator/README.md

 An example can be found [here](./config/samples/pco_v1alpha1_region.yaml)

 ### Project
-A Project is exactly what it says: A project within our PlusCloud Open.
+A Project is exactly what it says: A project within our pluscloud open.

 An example can be found [here](./config/samples/pco_v1alpha1_project.yaml)